Companion Reference

 Skin Archetype — Explained

-About this site This is an explanatory reference — it discusses and interprets the Skin Codes™ framework.
+About this site This is an explanatory reference — it discusses and interprets the Skin Archetype framework.
 It does not define or modify the framework.
 Canonical archetype definitions are maintained at skinarchetype.com.

-The concept is distinct from conventional skin typing.
-Skin types describe surface conditions — dry, oily, combination, sensitive.
-A skin archetype describes the underlying tendency that drives how skin behaves across different conditions and periods of life.
+The distinction most people draw is between conventional skin typing — dry, oily, combination, sensitive, all surface states — and an archetype, which describes the underlying tendency that drives how skin behaves across different conditions and periods of life.

 Read more about how the framework works →